MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/organization-assets-library.md

     Add-SPOOrgAssetsLibrary -LibraryURL <URL> [-ThumbnailURL <URL> -OrgAssetType <asset type>]
     ```

 LibraryURL is the absolute URL of the library to be designated as a central location for organization assets.
 ThumbnailURL is the URL for the image file that you want to appear in the card's background in the file picker; this image must be on the same site as the library.
 The name publicly displayed for the library will be the name of the library on the SharePoint site.
-OrgAssetType is either ImageDocumentLibrary or OfficeTemplateLibrary[Learn more about the Add-SPOOrgAssetsLibrary cmdlet](/powershell/module/sharepoint-online/add-spoorgassetslibrary)
+OrgAssetType is either ImageDocumentLibrary or OfficeTemplateLibrary.
+[Learn more about the Add-SPOOrgAssetsLibrary cmdlet](/powershell/module/sharepoint-online/add-spoorgassetslibrary)

-Example: `Add-SPOOrgAssetsLibrary -LibraryURL https://contoso.sharepoint.com/sites/branding/Assets -ThumbnailURL https://contoso.sharepoint.com/sites/branding/Assets/contosologo.jpg`
+Example: `Add-SPOOrgAssetsLibrary -LibraryURL https://contoso.sharepoint.com/sites/branding/Assets -ThumbnailURL https://contoso.sharepoint.com/sites/branding/Assets/contosologo.jpg` -OrgAssetType ImageDocumentLibrary

 > [!NOTE]